 When to Use Simultaneous Interpreting

 In simultaneous interpreting, also known as conference interpreting, the interpretation is transmitted to listeners in real time while the original speech is still in progress.

 Simultaneous interpreting is primarily used in formal or large group settings, where one person is speaking in front of an audience, rather than in conversational environments.
 These events can include:

 This type of interpreting service frequently requires audiovisual equipment, such as wireless receivers, headsets, and microphones to relay messages quickly to a large audience.

 More intimate gatherings might be better served by consecutive interpreting.

 Other Interpreting Options

-Simultaneous and consecutive interpreting are effective solutions for most face-to-face or conference settings.
-But what if you’re communicating with someone over the phone, or have an urgent deadline with no time to arrange for an on-site interpreter?
+Consecutive and simultaneous interpreting are effective solutions for most face-to-face or conference settings.
+But what if you’re communicating with someone over the phone or via video, or have an urgent deadline with no time to arrange for an on-site interpreter?

-Telephonic interpreting — also called over-the-phone interpreting — helps solve these dilemmas, with an interpreter on the line to relay messages back and forth after they have been said.
+Also called telephonic interpreting, over-the-phone interpreting helps solve dilemmas of distance or time, with an interpreter on the line to relay messages back and forth after they have been said.
 This interpreting method, similar to consecutive interpreting, is ideal for conference calls and scheduling appointments with international contacts.

-Whether you choose simultaneous, telephonic or consecutive interpreting, you can find the right interpreting format that fits all your needs — and makes your message matter in any language — by contacting the professionals at Accredited Language.
+Whether you choose simultaneous, consecutive, over-the-phone, or video remote interpreting, you can find the right interpreting format that fits all your needs — and makes your message matter in any language — by contacting the professionals at Accredited Language.